December 5th, 2013

 February 23rd, 2013

 This 3D model is based on the Fanimation Enigma Ceiling fan.
 I spotted this fan in the beginning of the movie i-robot with Will Smith and was completely blown away by the design and had to have one.
 Needless to say I don’t actually own one but I found out where to buy one and how much it would cost and decided to model it and put it into my CG Bedroom scene.
-It’s now available on Turbosquid.
-For a limited time it will be available for only $1.00. so get it while it’s cheap!
+It’s now available for $5 on Turbosquid.

 February 20th, 2013